Hydrating for up to 24 hours

 Glossier Bubblewrap ($26): Another hyaluronic acid-fueled moisturizer is Glossier’s Bubblewrap, a hydrating and smoothing treatment formulated for the eyes and the lips.
 Slightly more expensive than the Hydrating Eye Gel Cream but still falling into that affordable sweet spot, this water-in-oil emulsion offers lightweight moisture with the added benefits of squalane, avocado oil, and antioxidant-rich blueberry extract.
 While I personally didn’t find that plumped my eye zone as it claims to, I do think it’s a great everyday eye cream.

 Tatcha The Pearl Tinted Eye Illuminating Treatment ($48): If dark spots and dark circles are what you’re looking to address, consider this luxe eye treatment from Tatcha.
 It comes with a heftier price tag than the Hydrating Eye Gel-Cream but is packed with potent skin-improving ingredients and features a subtle tint.
-Formulated with Akoya pearl extract, it addresses the three causes of darkened under-eyes: thinning skin, blue undertones, and pigmentation.
-It also contains brightening niacinamide, smoothing silk powder, hydrating hyaluronic acid, and the brand’s famed hadasei-3, a trio of Japanese anti-aging superfoods.
+Formulated with Akoya pearl extract, it aims to address the three causes of darkened under-eyes: thinning skin, blue undertones, and pigmentation.
+It also contains the brand’s famed hadasei-3, a trio of Japanese anti-aging superfoods.

 Overall, I think Cetaphil’s Hydrating Eye Gel Cream is a solid moisturizing eye cream, especially for the price.
 Its lightweight and fast-absorbing formula hydrates deeply, instantly leaving my eye area soothed, smoothed, and refreshed.
 I’ll be using this one all winter long—and beyond.